 Another alternative to frame rails is an elevated toilet seat with arms.

 It helps similarly as you don’t have to lower down to sit on the toilet.

 It’s widely used by people with back pain, but you can use it if you have joint, hip, or knee pain or even struggle with too much weight.

 Non-Slip Bath Mats for the Elderly

-All that water, steam, and soaps can make the bathroom floor or a bathtub very slippery.
+All that water, steam, and soap can make the bathroom floor or a bathtub very slippery.
 To prevent awkward slips, you can use bathroom mats to put them next to the bathtub or a shower.

 You can also put mats inside a bathtub, but they need to be made of rubber or silicon, otherwise, they will get destroyed.
 Non-slip mats are a great idea regardless of your age.